 Note 1: After the approval from the Board of directors, the loan provided to an individual entity shall not exceed the net worth of PKS1 in the latest financial statements to its parent company, and also to subsidiaries wherein its parent owns 100%, directly and indirectly, of its voting shares.
-Also, the criterion for the amount available for statements.
-However, the amount available for financing shall not exceed 40% of the net worth of Tymphany Huizhou in its latest financial statement.
-Note 3: The above transactions have been eliminated during the preparation of the consolidated Financial statements.
+Also, the criterion for the amount available for financing is the same as that offered to an individual entity mentioned above.

+Note 2: The above transactions have been eliminated during the preparation of the consolidated Financial statements.